“He who asks questions cannot avoid the answers”Cameroonian proverb

 4. Am I being held hostage by my employees?
 Once an employee recognizes that “you need them more than they need you” the honeymoon is over.
 Yep, the old “law of supply and demand” kicks in and even the best employee will shamelessly take advantage of the situation you have allowed to happen!
 (Can you blame them?)

 Solution: Treat your employees with respect and dignity.
 Reward, recognize and praise them.
 But NEVER be afraid of your workers.
-Rebuild your courage by constantly searching for prospective employees.
+Rebuild your courage by constantly recruiting and searching for prospective employees.
 Ideally you want a list of pre-selected, quality new hires waiting on the sidelines, eager to work for you. (“Desperation Hiring” was always a nightmare for me!)

 RESOURCE #2: You’ll get 100’s of new hiring ideas and systems in our 3-hour, online SFS: Hiring the Very Best!
 LIVE seminar.
 To learn more and/or easily register online click HERE.